Common Questions:

 Should I purchase travel insurance?

-We realize that things happen such as trip cancellation, illness, death in the family, missing your flight, or other problems so we recommend students purchase travel insurance.
-If you choose not to purchase travel insurance, you are assuming any financial loss associated with your travel arrangements.
-To obtain travel insurance, contact your insurance agent or other insurer to ask about travel insurance plans.
-Please see below an insurer who offers travel insurance that can be customized for your needs.
+We realize that things happen, such as trip cancellation, illness, death in the family, missing your flight, or other problems, so we recommend students purchase travel insurance.
+If you choose not to buy travel insurance, you are assuming any financial loss associated with your travel arrangements.
+If you would like to obtain travel insurance, you can contact your insurance agent or another insurer to ask about available plans.
+I’ve included an insurer that offers travel insurance tailored to your needs below6

 Do I have to wear a Personal Flotation Device in my sailing class?

 We require all students and instructors to wear an approved Personal Flotation Device (PFD) during every sailing class.
 This requirement exists to ensure student safety and is also required by our insurance company.
 You can either use the Personal Flotation Devices we have on board for free or bring your own.
-PFDs are complex to understand so we recommend students use ours and then after they complete the class, they will know what they should purchase.
+PFDs are complex to understand, so we recommend that students use ours.
+After they complete the class, they will know what they should purchase.

 How much should I tip the instructor?